-Practice areas & skills: Juvenile, DUI & DWI, Car Accidents, Federal Crime, Criminal Defense
+Practice areas & skills: Juvenile, DUI & DWI, Criminal Defense, Constitutional

 Review: “He charged a great price and did not push into anything.
 I had my class c felony dropped to a class B misd.
 He also went to court over 10 times till we finally got a great offer.”